sayaaoi/Map_Navigation/README.md

  - The first row must contain<br>

    ```
-   *The following column name could vary but have to be at the first, second and fifth of all column names (order matters):*
+   *The following column names have to be the same and have to be at the first, second and fifth of all column names (order matters):*
    'start_id'
    'end_id'
    'ADA'